Jeffrey Gettleman: Career

 Gettleman began his journalism career as a city hall and police reporter for the St. Petersburg Times from 1997 to 1998.
 In 1999, he transferred to the Los Angeles Times as a general assignment reporter.
 He became bureau chief in Atlanta two years later, and was also a war correspondent for the broadsheet in Afghanistan and the Middle East.

-In 2002, Gettleman joined The New York Times as a domestic correspondent in Atlanta, where he later became the bureau chief.
+In 2002, Gettleman joined The New York Times as a domestic correspondent in Atlanta, where he later became bureau chief.
 In 2003, he began reporting from Iraq, and did a total of five tours.
 After a stint as a reporter for the paper's Metro desk in 2004, he became a foreign correspondent in July 2006 for the Nairobi-based East Africa bureau of The New York Times.
 In August 2006, he was named bureau chief.

-Gettleman covers over ten countries, often under difficult circumstances.
-He has focused the majority of his work on events in Congo, Kenya and Tanzania in East-Central Africa, where he has reported on atrocities involving rape, mutilation as well as ritualized murders of albinos, among other issues.
-His often straightforward, non-cynical approach toward such difficult stories has been colloquially dubbed the "Gettleman method" by Jack Shafer.
+Gettleman has covered over ten countries, often under difficult circumstances.
+He has focused the majority of his work on events in Congo, Kenya and Tanzania in East-Central Africa, where he has reported on atrocities involving rape and mutilation, and ritualized murders of albinos, among other issues.
+Jack Shafer has dubbed his approach toward such difficult stories as straightforward and non-cynical, colloquially naming it the "Gettleman method".

-Gettleman has also covered conflicts in Sudan, Ethiopia, Somalia, Egypt, and Yemen.
-In the 2004 spring, he along with photographer Lynsey Addario were abducted for several hours by militants in Fallujah.
+He has also covered conflicts in Sudan, Ethiopia, Somalia, Egypt, and Yemen.
+In early 2004, Gettleman, along with photographer Lynsey Addario, was abducted for several hours by militants in Fallujah.
 According to Gettleman, the pair were eventually released because he had successfully posed as Greek and concealed his passport in Addario's trousers, where he had guessed his captors would not search.

 Gettleman also has served as a commentator on CNN, BBC, PBS, NPR and ABC.

-In 2017, Gettleman published a memoir, Love, Africa: A Memoir of Romance, War, and Survival.
+In 2017, Gettleman published a memoir, titled Love, Africa: A Memoir of Romance, War, and Survival.

-In 2024, Gettleman co-wrote a series of articles with Anat Schwartz and Adam Sella describing sexual violence during 2023 Hamas-led attack on Israel.
+In 2024, Gettleman co-wrote a series of articles with Anat Schwartz and Adam Sella describing sexual violence during the October 7 attacks.
 Following internal discussion at The New York Times, an episode of The Daily podcast featuring Gettleman's reporting was pulled and a new episode was drafted.

 The Times responded to criticism of the investigative project, "Screams Without Words," by issuing a statement saying “We remain confident in the accuracy of our reporting and stand by the team’s investigation which was rigorously reported, sourced and edited."
+Subsequent investigations by United Nations officials found similar evidence of sexual violence and Hamas leaders were charged by the International Criminal Court for rape.

 View on journalism

-In a panel at Columbia University, Gettleman addressed his article on sexual violence and argued against the need for reporters to find evidence, saying "What we found — I don’t want to even use the word ‘evidence,’ because evidence is almost like a legal term that suggests you’re trying to prove an allegation or prove a case in court...That’s our job as journalists: to get the information and to share the story in a way that makes people care.
-Not just to inform, but to move people."
+In a panel at Columbia University discussing sexual violence in conflict, Gettleman argued that journalism’s role is not simply to prove allegations, but to document what happened and give those affected a voice.
+He said: